- Online Learning

 The SCMR is honored to recognize these three outstanding individuals for their invaluable contributions to CMR and to the Society.
 Each has contributed in their own way, but all have made an indelible mark on the field deserving of the highest recognition.

-One of the first advocates of CMR, early in his career Dr. Manning took a leading role in propelling a relatively immature technology into a major clinical role in studying heart structure and function.
+Dr. Warren Manning was one of the first advocates of CMR, early in his career he took a leading role in propelling a relatively immature technology into a major clinical role in studying heart structure and function.
 He helped to pioneer the first clinically useful MR angiograms of the coronary arteries.
 This groundbreaking work was published in the New England Journal of Medicine as well as other leading journals.
 Following his early pioneering efforts, Dr. Manning has continued to extend the clinical application of cardiac MR into new territory.
 His MR research has had great breadth, ranging from epidemiologic studies of contrast agents to detect coronary thrombosis or enhancement.

 Dr. Manning has authored more than 280 original papers and over 100 review articles including book chapters and editorials, and edited one of the first textbooks on cardiovascular MRI.